Model soups need only one ingredient: The role of alignment in model merging

-To validate this observation, we tested a simple variant of Greedy Soup, which replaces validation-based selection with a geometric filter.
+To validate this observation, we introduce \textit{Similarity-Filtered Greedy Soup} (SFGS), a data-free variant of Greedy Soup, which replaces validation-based selection with a geometric filter.
 Starting with the best ID-performing model, we include a candidate checkpoint $\ttheta=\ttheta_0+\ttau$, decomposed as the sum of the pre-trained weights $\ttheta_0$ and the task vector $\ttau$, if its average layer-wise cosine similarity to the current soup exceeds a threshold $\delta$: $\frac{1}{|S|} \sum_{j \in S} \cos(\ttau, \ttau_j) \geq \delta$.
-As shown in \autoref{fig:GreedySoup}, this lightweight procedure, termed \textit{Similarity-Filtered Greedy Soup}, achieves performance comparable to validation-based Greedy Soup~\citep{wortsman2022model}, showing that geometric alignment might serve as a reliable proxy for effective merging.
-Nevertheless, like all soup-based methods, it still requires multiple fine-tuned checkpoints.
+As shown in \autoref{fig:GreedySoup}, this lightweight procedure, termed \textit{Similarity-Filtered Greedy Soup}, achieves performance comparable to validation-based Greedy Soup~\citep{wortsman2022model}, showing that geometric alignment serves as a reliable proxy for effective merging.
+Nevertheless, like all soup-based methods, it still requires multiple fine-tuned checkpoints. \looseness=-1

 Taken together, these analyses suggest that successful merging of models originating from the same pre-trained initialization hinges on reinforcing well-aligned directions while suppressing noisy or conflicting ones.
-In the next section, we explore if these principles apply within a single model: its fine-tuning update may contain both dominant, task-relevant directions as well as weaker components that can harm generalization. \looseness=-1
+In the next section, we explore whether these principles apply within a single model: its fine-tuning update may contain both dominant, task-relevant directions as well as weaker components that can harm generalization. \looseness=-1

 Our analysis of multi-model merging suggests that performance gains arise when fine-tuning updates reinforce shared directions while suppressing noisy or conflicting ones.
 This motivates searching for analogous signals \textit{within a single checkpoint}.
 Specifically, we hypothesize that the update of a fine-tuned model contains both dominant directions that capture task-specific adaptation and weaker components that, while less prominent, are important for maintaining generalization. \looseness=-1